Armigerous/GreenThumb-app/notes/TASK.md

 // Reason: This feature surfaces the value of dynamic, climate-aware scheduling and gives users actionable context for their daily plant care, increasing transparency and engagement.

 ---

+## SUBSCRIPTION & PAYMENT ARCHITECTURE (2025+)

+> All Stripe API calls (customer, subscription, payment, webhook) are now handled by Supabase Edge Functions.
+There are no `/api` routes, no server code in the app, and no Stripe secrets exposed to the client.
+The app calls a single Edge Function (`create-subscription`) to create the subscription and receive the PaymentIntent client secret, which is used to initialize the Stripe PaymentSheet.
+Stripe webhooks are handled by another Edge Function, which keeps Supabase in sync.
+No SetupIntent/Ephemeral Key is needed unless payment method management UI is required.
+This is Stripe's recommended, most secure, and most efficient mobile subscription flow.

+---

+## Detailed Stripe Subscription Flow & Manual Testing Guide (2025+)

+This guide provides a comprehensive, step-by-step process for implementing, verifying, and manually testing the GreenThumb subscription checkout and payment system using Supabase Edge Functions and Stripe.
+All team members (devs, QA, PMs) should follow this for implementation, review, and release.

+---

+### 1. User Flow Overview

+1. User opens the Pricing screen and selects a subscription plan.
+2. User clicks the CTA and is navigated to the Checkout screen.
+3. App calls the `create-subscription` Supabase Edge Function with `{ planId, userId, userEmail }`.
+4. Edge Function creates/retrieves Stripe Customer, creates Subscription, and returns the PaymentIntent `client_secret`.
+5. App initializes and presents the Stripe PaymentSheet using the `client_secret`.
+6. User enters payment info and completes payment.
+7. Stripe processes payment and triggers webhooks.
+8. Supabase Edge Function webhook updates the database (`user_subscriptions`, `payment_history`, etc.).
+9. App queries Supabase for up-to-date subscription status and shows confirmation/success.

+---

+### 2. Implementation Steps (Dev)

+#### A. Pricing & Checkout Screens

+- [ ] Ensure Pricing screen fetches plans from Supabase and passes selected plan ID to Checkout.
+- [ ] On Checkout screen mount, call `supabase.functions.invoke('create-subscription', { planId, userId, userEmail })`.
+- [ ] Receive `{ clientSecret, subscriptionId }` from Edge Function.
+- [ ] Initialize Stripe PaymentSheet with `clientSecret`.
+- [ ] Present PaymentSheet to user.
+- [ ] On success, navigate to success/confirmation screen.
+- [ ] On failure/cancel, show appropriate error or allow retry.

+#### B. Edge Function: create-subscription

+- [ ] Receives `{ planId, userId, userEmail }`.
+- [ ] Finds or creates Stripe Customer.
+- [ ] Creates Stripe Subscription with `payment_behavior: default_incomplete` and expands `latest_invoice.payment_intent`.
+- [ ] Returns `{ clientSecret, subscriptionId }`.

+#### C. Edge Function: stripe-webhook

+- [ ] Handles Stripe events: `invoice.payment_succeeded`, `customer.subscription.created`, `customer.subscription.updated`, `customer.subscription.deleted`, etc.
+- [ ] Updates Supabase tables (`user_subscriptions`, `payment_history`, etc.) accordingly.
+- [ ] Handles error cases (e.g., payment failed, subscription canceled).

+#### D. App: Subscription Status

+- [ ] After payment, app queries Supabase for subscription status.
+- [ ] UI updates to reflect active/canceled/past_due status.

+---

+### 3. Manual Testing Steps (QA/Dev)

+#### A. Happy Path (Success)

+1. [ ] Open app, go to Pricing, select a plan, and proceed to Checkout.
+2. [ ] Confirm Checkout screen loads and calls Edge Function (network tab: 200 OK, response includes `clientSecret`).
+3. [ ] PaymentSheet initializes and displays.
+4. [ ] Enter valid test card (e.g., 4242 4242 4242 4242, any future date, any CVC/ZIP).
+5. [ ] Complete payment.
+PaymentSheet should show success.
+6. [ ] App navigates to success/confirmation screen.
+7. [ ] In Stripe Dashboard, verify new customer, subscription, and payment are created.
+8. [ ] In Supabase, verify `user_subscriptions` and `payment_history` are updated (status: active, correct plan, correct user ID).
+9. [ ] App UI reflects premium status (features unlocked, no more upgrade prompts).

+#### B. Payment Failure

+1. [ ] Repeat steps above, but use a Stripe test card that triggers failure (e.g., 4000 0000 0000 9995 for "insufficient funds").
+2. [ ] PaymentSheet should show error, allow retry.
+3. [ ] App should not show success; user remains on Checkout.
+4. [ ] In Stripe Dashboard, verify failed payment attempt.
+5. [ ] In Supabase, verify no active subscription is created.

+#### C. User Cancels Payment

+1. [ ] On PaymentSheet, tap "Cancel" or close the sheet.
+2. [ ] App should remain on Checkout, allow retry or plan change.
+3. [ ] No subscription or payment should be created in Stripe or Supabase.

+#### D. Network Failure

+1. [ ] Disable network before clicking "Subscribe" or during PaymentSheet.
+2. [ ] App should show error, allow retry.
+3. [ ] No partial subscription or payment should be created.

+#### E. Webhook/DB Sync

+1. [ ] After successful payment, check Stripe Dashboard for webhook delivery (should be 2xx, no errors).
+2. [ ] In Supabase, verify DB is updated within a few seconds of payment.
+3. [ ] If webhook fails, fix and retry delivery from Stripe Dashboard.

+#### F. Edge Cases

+- [ ] Try subscribing with an email already used for another Stripe customer (should dedupe, not error).
+- [ ] Try subscribing to a plan that is inactive or missing in Supabase (should show error, not allow purchase).
+- [ ] Try double-submitting the checkout (should not create duplicate subscriptions).

+---

+### 4. What to Verify After Each Step

+- [ ] Stripe Dashboard: Customer, Subscription, PaymentIntent, Invoice all created and linked.
+- [ ] Supabase: `user_subscriptions` and `payment_history` tables updated with correct user ID, plan, status, and Stripe IDs.
+- [ ] App UI: Premium features unlocked, correct status shown, no upgrade prompts for active users.
+- [ ] Webhook logs: No errors, all events processed.

+---

+### 5. Troubleshooting & Debugging

+- [ ] If payment fails, check Stripe logs for error code and message.
+- [ ] If webhook fails, check Supabase Edge Function logs and retry from Stripe Dashboard.
+- [ ] If DB not updated, check webhook delivery and Edge Function logic.
+- [ ] If app UI does not update, check Supabase query and subscription status.

+---

+### 6. Release Checklist

+- [ ] All manual test cases above pass on both iOS and Android.
+- [ ] Stripe Dashboard and Supabase DB are in sync after every test.
+- [ ] No secrets or sensitive logic in the app or client code.
+- [ ] All error and edge cases are handled gracefully in the UI.
+- [ ] Documentation and onboarding for new devs/QA is up to date.

+---